carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - RGB (Red, Green, Blue) images have three color channels: red, green, and blue, with each channel having an intensity value that ranges from 0 to 255.
 Each channel represents the intensity of the corresponding color for each pixel.
 This results in a 3D array, where the dimensions are height, width, and color channel.

-While RGB is the most common representation, there are scenarios where other color spaces might be considered, such as:
+While RGB is the most common representation, there are scenarios where other color palettes might be considered, such as:

 Grayscale Images: